Take active participation in oil resource governance – ACEP charges youth

-The Africa Centre for Energy Policy (ACEP) has challenged the youth to take an interest and actively participate in the governance process of the country’s oil revenue to exact accountability from power.
+Africa Centre for Energy Policy (ACEP) has challenged the youth to take interest and actively participate in the governance process of the country’s oil revenue to exact accountability from power.

 He warned that the youth would be the worst affected if they sat aloof and watched the mismanagement of the oil resources.